eissturm/sebastianemery.com/content/posts/2024-Crystal-Empire-Preview-1.md

 The acolytes began the hymn, and Bran was anointed with the proper oils.
 As if the corpse were a crystal, Bran reached for Tulian’s body with his will, and found an infinitely vast power raging inside.
 He invited it into himself and that was all it took.
 At first a trickle, then a wave as the power fled its dying host.

 And Bran became the second nine hundred and ninety fourth Emperor, Lord and God of all Creation.

+---

+Want to read more?
+Check out the next [Crystal Empire Preview Chapter](/posts/2024-Crystal-Empire-Preview-2)